 Missouri is home to five federally recognized AVAs, more than 130 wineries and 11 wine trails.

-TOP GRAPE VARIETIES
+TOP GRAPE VARIETIES IN MISSOURI

 German settlers brought their love of wine and the Rhine to the Missouri River Valley.
 The first wine was produced in the town of Hermann in 1846 at Stone Hill Winery, still in existence today.